 - Temperature also plays a big part in the fermentation rate and whether your fermentation might get stuck.
 Yeast are like people, some like living in Michigan and others Phoenix.
 For example, lager yeast, which are bottom fermenting like colder temperatures.
 They can take weeks to ferment.
 Ale and wine yeast, which are top fermenting tend to like warmer temperatures.
 In fact, some can work in temperatures as high as 90F (32C) without issue.
 If you are fermenting your hard cider in a cellar or garage where your temperature might be in the 50’s (10C), your fermentation could become sluggish or stick.
 Generally, warming it up will fix this problem.
 I advocate trying to sustain a consistent temperature and using a yeast designed for that range.
 If you are below a yeast’s range, it can slow and become stuck.

 - If you buy juice and is has preservatives in it, it may never ferment.
 Pasteurization kills the yeast in juice but the juice will still be fermentable if new yeast is added.
-Sulfites and other preservatives like Sodium Benzoate don’t kill but suppress yeast and bacteria from reproducing.
+Sulfites and other preservatives like Potassium Sorbate and Sodium Benzoate don’t kill but suppress yeast and bacteria from reproducing.
 It’s why you don’t want to buy juice with preservatives because it could be permanently stuck.
 Some hard cider recipes and books advocate using sulfites like Campden tablets, sodium or potassium metabisulfite, before commercial yeast is pitched into the juice.
 The goal is to suppress the wild yeast and bacteria and give the commercial yeast a clean slate.
 Too much or adding the yeast too soon after treatment could result in the suppression of the yeast you just added.
 This could result in slowed or stuck fermentation.